rohanbatrain/knowledge-base/docs/Developement-Setup/Owned-Devices/Laptops/MSI/2023/August/Crucial-Drive/Promox/Virtual-Machines/garuda.md

 ```

-Disable secure boot in uefi.
+- Disable secure boot in uefi.
+- passing only nvidia gpu

 ### Post-Install